COMMUNITY WORK PROGRAM

 - A safe and healthy supervised work setting

-- Individualized schedules for work/training/skills development for each participant
+- Individualized schedules for work/training/skills development for each client

 - Diversity of employment possibilities dependent on client choice, interest and ability

-- Support to participants who wish to secure private sector employment
+- Support to clients who wish to secure private sector employment

-- Assistance and support to the participant in attaining his/her optimum level of functioning
+- Assistance and support to the client in attaining his/her optimum level of functioning

 - Support for filling out O.D.S.P.
 Earnings Report Forms